hbctraining/Intro-to-R-with-DGE/lessons/11_DGE_count_normalization.md

 <img src="../img/deseq_workflow_normalization.png" width="200">

 The counts of mapped reads for each gene is proportional to the expression of RNA ("interesting") in addition to many other factors ("uninteresting").
-The main factors often normalized for are listed below:
+The main factors often considered during normalization are listed below:

- - **normalization for sequencing depth:** necessary for comparison of expression of the same gene between samples.
+ - **sequencing depth:** necessary for comparison of expression of the same gene between samples.
 In the example below, sample 2 has a higher total number of reads associated with it.

     <img src="../img/sequencing_depth.png" width="400">

- - **normalization for gene length:** necessary for comparison of expression of different genes of varying lengths within the same sample
+ - **gene length:** The number of reads mapped to a longer gene can appear to have equal count/expression as a shorter gene that is more highly expressed.
+Accounting for gene length is necessary for comparing expression between different genes within the same sample.

     <img src="../img/length_of_gene.png" width="400">

- - **normalization accounting for RNA composition:** recommended for comparison of expression between samples (particularly important when performing differential expression analyses)
+ - **RNA composition:** A few highly differentially expressed genes can skew some types of normalization methods.
+Accounting for RNA composition is recommended for comparison of expression between samples, and is particularly important when performing differential expression analyses

 	 > "A few highly and differentially expressed genes may have strong influence on the total read count, causing the ratio of total read counts not to be a good estimate for the ratio of expected counts (for all genes)"[[1](https://genomebiology.biomedcentral.com/articles/10.1186/gb-2010-11-10-r106)]